Mobile-Telematics/TelematicsApp-iOS/README.md

 Detailed documentation and the basic principles of operation can be found in the development portal https://docs.telematicssdk.com/docs/bluetooth-obd
 To fully work with this functionality, you need additional equipment, which we can provide upon your request.

-## Claims

-You can create Inspections, report road accidents, any damage to your vehicle, attach photos and fill out all the basic information directly from your mobile device.
-Machine learning technology from photos taken with a smartphone can determine the degree of damage, the honesty of the client, and rigged accidents.
-The created Inspection can be considered on your side, which gives you the most modern approach for the insurance business and many other areas of activity.

 ## Join a Company